keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 {: .benzene}

->**carbon the most versatile**, the queen, “the Great Catherine of the periodic table,” down to the little hydrogens numerous and single-moving as pawns . . . and the brute opposition of the chessboard yielding, in **this chemical game, to dance-figures in three dimensions, “four, if you like,”** and a radically different idea of what winning and losing meant. . . .
+>**carbon the most versatile**, the queen, “the Great Catherine of the periodic table,” down to the little hydrogens numerous and single-moving as pawns... and the brute opposition of the chessboard yielding, in **this chemical game, to dance-figures in three dimensions, “four, if you like,”** and a radically different idea of what winning and losing meant....
 **Schwärmerei, his colleagues back home had muttered**, finding excuses to drift away into other conversations. <span class="page-ref">344</span>
 {: .coal-tar}